 The coating is on the shinier, more reflective side.
 Hold the sheet up to a light: the side showing the pattern crisply with no shadow offset is the coated side.
 Cut coating-side-down to keep the pattern intact — pressure on the base glass, score line on the smooth back.
 Standard scoring oil and pressure; no special wheel needed.

-Which base works best with the Etched Abstract Tribal pattern?
+Which base works best with this pattern?